-Prerequisite, fulfillment of Literature section of the Core.
+Prerequisite: fulfillment of Literature section of the Core.
+(Second semester-2004, 2006/3 credits)

 Study of major works of Greek and Roman literature, their use of history and myth, and their influence in the Western world.

 CL 375 Independent Study in Classical Literature